raymondEhlers/alice-substructure/output/comparison/models/jetscape/2023-10-yasuki/README.md

 - Apparently he didn't apply the negative recombiner in DyG
 - He assigned the pion mass to all particles.
 It didn't matter so much for ktg, but in any case, provided updated values for both pp and PbPb
+    - He also provided corrected SoftDrop on 16 October 2023

 Otherwise, all notes from the previous README (2023-03-yasuki) apply.
-I copied the SD files from that prediction over to this directory convenience.